 (b) insurance of a nature declared by the regulations to be compulsory insurance for the purposes of this Code.

-“consumer credit insurance” means insurance that insures the capacity of the debtor to make repayments under the credit contract, including insurance against sickness of, injury to, or disability or death of, the debtor or against unemployment of the debtor, and also including life insurance (including insurance under a group policy) to cover any outstanding amount on the debtor’s death.
+consumer credit insurance means insurance that insures the capacity of the debtor to make repayments under the credit contract, including insurance against sickness of, injury to, or disability or death of, the debtor or against unemployment of the debtor, and also including life insurance (including insurance under a group policy) to cover any outstanding amount on the debtor’s death.

-“consumer lease” see section 147.
+consumer lease see section 147.

-“continuing credit contract” means a credit contract under which —
+continuing credit contract means a credit contract under which —

 (a) multiple advances of credit are contemplated; and